a-kramer/RPN-derivative/sh/README.md

 (or whatever).

-The contents of the file are: `name␣formula`, one expression per line (tab or space, both work).
+The contents of the file are: `name \t formula`, one expression per line (tab separated).

 Expression.txt: